Massey Hall is located at 178 Victoria St (at Shuter St on the southwest corner) in the Downtown Yonge neighbourhood of

 Built in 1894 by Hart Massey, industrialist and operator of a large farm equipment manufacturing company, the concert hall was designed by architect Sidney Badgley.
 Once called the Massey Music Hall, the historic gem was built to honour Massey’s late son, Charles Albert.
 The now National Historic Site of Canada was a gift to the people of Toronto to develop the arts.
 Did you know that the Massey family lived in a stately home at 515 Jarvis St?
 Today, it’s a restaurant called the Keg Mansion.

-The opening night on June 14, 1894, was a performance of Handel’s Messiah with a 500-member chorus and a 70-member orchestra.
+On June 14, 1894, the opening night was a performance of Handel’s Messiah with a 500-member chorus and a 70-member orchestra.

 Massey Hall’s Renovations & Heritage Status

 Until the 1920s, it was the only hall in Canada specifically designed for music.
 In 1933 and after a major renovation, the seating was reduced to 2,675, a lounge was added, wooden stairs were replaced with steel and stone steps, Art Deco elements were added, and the ground floor entrance was enlarged.
 Also, the name was changed to Massey Hall.

 In 1943, a flood destroyed photos, records, documents and playbills.
 In 1948 and due to fire concerns, the original wood seating and the oak floor were replaced.
 In the 1950s, plaster began falling off the ceiling, so thick wire had to be added for the protection of the patrons.

 In 1973, the hall, which is known for its warm, outstanding acoustics, was on the City’s inaugural list of heritage sites.

 Legendary Entertainers at Canada’s Carnegie Hall

 Some of the notable people and performers who have appeared at Massey Hall include Gordon Lightfoot, Oscar Peterson, Nellie McClung, Winston Churchill, Dizzy Gillespie, Bob Dylan and his band (later known as The Band), Jack Dempsey (boxing match), Buffy Saint-Marie and Russell Peters.

 Rush, Neil Young and Burton Cummings are just a few of the artists who have recorded albums at the hall.
 There has also been a 7-month run of Cats, as well as ballet, opera and theatre performances.
 “Canada’s Carnegie Hall” was once home to the Toronto Symphony Orchestra and Toronto Mendelssohn Choir.